Urdhva Hastasana (Upward Salute) & Standing Backbends – Overview

 - Martin Kirk & Brooke Boon, Hatha Yoga Illustrated 2006 pgs 210-211 (Both Surya Namaskar A and Classical Sun Salute) link

-- Beryl Bender Birch, Power Yoga 1995 pgs 63-71 (Urdhva Hastasana with palms together & gaze up, Surya Namaskar A) link
+- Beryl Bender Birch, Power Yoga 1995 pgs 63-71 (Urdhva Hastasana with palms together and upward gaze, Surya Namaskar A) link

 Sources that teach Surya Namaskar with a Standing Backbend include: